SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Methodology

 We now motivate and detail SMART, our novel method aligning simulated student responses with their given ability and the expected difficulty of the given item.
 Even though the LLM-based student simulator $S(\cdot)$ is finetuned to maximize the likelihood of the textual content of student responses, we observe that the responses it generates do not always align well with the prompted ability value, likely because the SFT objective treats all output sequences equally without any special attention paid to the prompted ability.

-To address this limitation, we propose a simple idea: to incorporate information on the IRT likelihoods of student responses, in addition to their textual content.
+To address this limitation, we propose the following idea: to incorporate information on the IRT likelihoods of student responses, in addition to their textual content.
 The intuition is that generating responses with high likelihoods under the IRT model should lead to better alignment between the IRT parameters and response content, which should benefit the downstream task of item difficulty prediction.
 To achieve this alignment, we use DPO~\cite{rafailov2023direct} to \textit{prefer responses with scores having a higher IRT likelihood} with the input student ability and item difficulty.

 \paragraph{Preference Pair Creation.} Our novel preference pair creation method is illustrated in Figure~\ref{fig:dpo}.
-Given an item's metadata $m_i$, question text $q_i$, and a student's ability $\theta_j$, we compare two possible responses: one with a higher IRT likelihood, $r^{w}_{ij}$, which is preferred to another with a lower IRT likelihood $r^{\ell}_{ij}$, thereby forming a preference pair.
+Given an item's question text $q_i$, meta data $m_i$, and a student's ability $\theta_j$, we compare two possible responses: one with a higher IRT likelihood, $r^{w}_{ij}$, which is preferred to another with a lower IRT likelihood $r^{\ell}_{ij}$, thereby forming a preference pair.
 We find such preference pairs among the human-scored real student responses.
 For each real student response $r_{ij}$, we construct a set of possible \textit{negative candidates}, $\mathcal{R}_{ij}$, which are other responses to item $i$ that a student with ability $\theta_j$ would be less likely to write, according to the IRT model.
 Formally:

-where $P_i$ is the GPCM model from Equation~\ref{eq:gpcm}, and $\epsilon \in [0,1)$ is a hyperparameter, which sets the threshold for how much \textit{more} likely a response must be than another to form a preference pair.
-This threshold is needed to reduce noisy reference pairs.
-In other words, for some student that responds with $r_{ij}$, for every other possible response we ask the question: \textit{how likely is it for the same student to write response $r_{ik}$}?
+where $P_i$ is either $P^\text{GPCM}_i$ (Eq. \ref{eq:gpcm}) if the scores are ordinal or $P^\text{Bern.}_i$ (Eq. \ref{eq:bernoulli}) if the scores are continuous.
+The hyperparameter $\epsilon \in [0,1)$ sets the threshold for how much \textit{more} likely a response must be than another to form a preference pair, which is needed to reduce noisy preference pairs.
+In summary, for some student that responds with $r_{ij}$, for every other possible response, we ask the question: \textit{how likely is it for the same student to write response $r_{ik}$}?
 We randomly select $m$ negative candidates from $\mathcal{R}_{ij}$ for training, creating $m$ preference pairs where the ground-truth response, $r^{w}_{ij}=r_{ij}$, is preferred over each sampled response, $r^{\ell}_{ij}=r_{ik}$.
 We note that $\mathcal{R}_{ij}$ could be empty in some cases, for instance, if the ground-truth student response is unlikely for the corresponding $\theta_j$.